alphaX86/alphaX86/README.md

-### Hi there! 👋
+## Hi there! 👋

-**I'm Aadhitya A, UG student at AU - MIT Campus, developer, nerd, gamer and open source geek.** I just thought I could give myself an intro 😂.
-Anyways, it's nice to meet you all! 👋👋
+**I'm Aadhitya A, UG student at AU - MIT Campus, developer, nerd, gamer and open source geek.**.
+It's nice to meet you all! 👋👋

 <img src="https://raw.githubusercontent.com/alphaX86/alphaX86/master/source.gif" height="400" width="800" loading="lazy" alt="hello_gif">

 Here are my facts to be more clear:
 - 🔭 I’m currently working on Python3, C++, React, open source development and other stuffs.